fixiecoding/m2m-hack/web/README.md

 To run the site using a different livereload port (default is `35729`), use the `lrp` flag (prevents this error: `Fatal error: Port 35729 is already in use by another process.`) eg,

     grunt --lrp=35720

+## Hardware

+To enable the hardware features

+1. Wire up the arduino.
+(TODO)
+2. Upload firmata sketch onto the arudino (Open the Arduino IDE, select: File > Examples > Firmata > StandardFirmata)
+3. Find your arduino port, and update the port in `bin/hardware-server.js` (some machines don't require it though):

+        five.Board({
+          port: "port name from"
+        });

+4. Start the hardware server

+        node bin/hardware-server.js

 ## Testing